 3. Serological cross-reactions with flaviviruses are common (i.e., between dengue 1, 2, 3, 4 and St. Louis Encephalitis, West Nile, Japanese Encephalitis, Yellow Fever Virus, etc.).

 4. Final diagnosis should be based on the combination of test results and other clinical and laboratory findings.

-5. The dengue rapid test kit cannot be used to screen the general population.
+5. This IVD kit cannot be used to screen the general population.
 The positive prediction depends on the probability of the virus present.
 Tests can only be performed on patients with clinical symptoms or suspicious exposures.

 6. The continued presence or absence of antibodies cannot be used to determine the success of treatment.

 7. Results from immunosuppressed patients should be interpreted with caution.